Garbage Truck Accident Lawyers in Augusta

 Georgia uses the fault system, which means they hold people financially responsible for causing accidents.
 You could file a claim for the compensation you need to cover your losses.
 However, the insurance company might not agree to a fair settlement.
 If they deny your claim or provide a low offer, you might be able to file a lawsuit.

-Deadline to File a Lawsuit in Georgia
+Deadline to File a Lawsuit After a Garbage Truck Accident in Georgia

 You must follow a strict timeframe if you want to file a lawsuit in a garbage truck accident case.
 Georgia has a two-year statute of limitations.
 That means you have two years from the date of the crash to sue, or you could lose your right to seek a financial award for the losses you suffered.

 You might be entitled to punitive damages when you file a lawsuit.
 This type of award doesn’t compensate you for your losses.
 Instead, it punishes the defendant for their wrongdoing.
-If you want to recover punitive damages, you must use clear and convincing evidence to prove to the jury that the at-fault party acted with fraud, oppression, willful misconduct, wantonness, malice, or indifference for the consequences of their actions.
+If you want to recover punitive damages, you must use clear and convincing evidence to prove to the jury that the at-fault party acted with fraud, oppression, willful misconduct, wantonness, malice, or indifference to the consequences of their actions.

 From the start of your case, it’s critical that you refrain from admitting fault for the accident.
 Even if you believe your actions might have partially contributed, don’t tell the investigating officer at the crash scene, the at-fault party’s insurance company, or anyone else.
 If a jury determines you share any amount of blame for your injuries, they could reduce your monetary award by the percentage of fault they assign.

-To give you an example, let’s say your losses from the garbage truck accident total $50,000.
+For example, let’s say your losses from the garbage truck accident total $50,000.
 If the truck driver was 100% responsible, you could seek the entire $50,000 in compensation.
 However, if the jury decides you were 20% at fault, they could diminish the maximum compensation you’re allowed to pursue to $40,000.
 You would be prohibited from recovering any amount of money if it’s determined that your actions were at least 50% responsible for the crash.

 Filing a Lawsuit for the Death of a Loved One